MoonPoet/xaprb-src/content/blog/6-steps-to-better-security-and-privacy.md

 ### 3. Use Signal or WhatsApp

+Encryption provides a host of benefits.
 We really, really, really need to normalize encryption as a global society.
-Unencrypted communications needs to become weird, and encrypted needs to become easy and expected.
+Plaintext communication needs to become weird, and encrypted needs to become easy and expected.

 Right now it's the reverse, and people who use encryption for some types of communication are outliers.
 We need herd immunity.

 WhatsApp and several other messenger apps can use end-to-end encryption for text messages and the like.
 Sometimes by default, sometimes as a configuration option.
 Signal is a popular option; I like that it's open-source so it's verifiable.